nladha09/cuddly-fiesta-rhcsa/Practice-Exam.md

 (**need to mount as well**?)

 12.)
 Configure a basic web server that displays “Welcome to the web server” once connected to it.
 Ensure the firewall allows the http/https services.

+- `yum install httpd` - install apached - which is the `httpd` package
+- `systemctl status httpd`
+- `systemctl start httpd`
+- `systemctl enable httpd` - enable it
+- `cd /var/www/html` - go into the `httpd` main directory & create `index.html` file
+- `touch index.html` & `vi index.html` (add the text "Welcome to the web server" in this file & `:wq`)
+- `systemctl restart httpd` - after making this change, we need to restart the `httpd` service (changes & website should now be active)
+- `curl http://localhost` - test with CURL - pending no service issues or blocks by firewalld / SELinux, we should see 'Welcome ot the seb server' returned to us

 13.)
 Find all files that are larger than 5MB in the /etc directory and copy them to /find/largefiles